 Cambio

 Thank you to our partners.

-Cambio is a multi-year professional development initiative.
-Cambio is made possible through the generous support of the National Science Foundation (NSF) and is a collaboration between the Exploratorium and CCLI (Cultural Competence Learning Institute).
-This material is based upon work supported by NSF under grant 1906595.
+Cambio was a multi-year professional development initiative, made possible through the generous support of the National Science Foundation (NSF).
+This website and accompanying materials are based upon work supported by NSF under grant 1906595.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of NSF.

 Advisors

-Our Cambio Advisors are science industry leaders, Latinx scholars, and museum and business professionals dedicated to diversity and inclusion practices.
-They serve as our thinking partners and allies in building meaningful and sustainable relationships with Latinx communities as well as a sound professional development model for our field.
+The Cambio Advisors included science industry leaders, Latinx scholars, and museum and business professionals dedicated to diversity and inclusion practices.
+They served as Cambio’s thinking partners and allies in building meaningful and sustainable relationships with Latinx communities and a sound professional-development model for the museum field.

 Emeritus Team

-The Cambio project benefited from the expertise and experience of former team members who contributed to the visioning, planning, and implementation of the project in its early phases.
-We acknowledge and appreciate their foundational input and dedication to the Cambio effort, and appreciate their continued contribution as trusted advisors.
+Cambio benefited from the expertise and experience of former team members who contributed to the visioning, planning, and implementation of the project in its early phases.
+We acknowledge and appreciate their foundational input, dedication, and contribution to Cambio as trusted advisors.

 Anne Holmes

-As the Director of Grants at the Exploratorium, Anne Holmes synthesized multiple streams of work and perspectives to help form the structure and framing for Cambio.
-Her insights on program integrity, theoretical grounding, and equity practices supported our development process.
+As the Director of Grants at the Exploratorium, Anne Holmes synthesized multiple streams of work and perspectives to help form Cambio’s structure and framing.
+Her insights on program integrity, theoretical grounding, and equity practices supported Cambio’s development process.

+Cambio